 Submission of Presentations

-An online link to a video recording of the presentation, including the name of the presenter, the title of their presentation and their PowerPoint presentation file must be submitted to Articulation.sg@nationalgallery.sgArticulation.sg@nationalgallery.sg by 8 Nov 2024.
+An online link to a video recording of the presentation, including the name of the presenter, the title of their presentation and their PowerPoint presentation file must be submitted to articulationsg@nationalgallery.sg by 22 Nov 2024.
 Submissions will be checked by the Gallery and SAM for system compatibility.

 All presentations should be submitted in PowerPoint file format (.ppt) Other presentation formats will not be accepted.